 Officially our first full day.
 In the morning you will have time to exchange money (we will give you directions) and then we will discover the city of Krakow.
 With local guide we will walk through the most important places in the center and will end up at the castle.
 Then will have lunch by yourself.
 After lunch you will have free time to focus on your personal wishes.
 Krakow has a well-preserved historic center that dates back to the 10th century, and there is much to see within walking distance.
 Later in the afternoon we will meet again and go to dinner.
 In the evening we will meet with few members of Polish folk dance group.
 They will show us some traditional Polish dances and will teach us some simple dances as well.

-This will be a busy day for us, leaving Krakow in the morning and heading southeast.
-Before we will do so, we will have one more stop in Krakow – the Schindler factory, well known from the film Schindler’s List.
-Our next stop will be Salt Mine.
-Yes, there is a better-known mine in Wieliczka, but because that place is really packed by tourists, we will visit a similar place where you will have a more enjoyable experience.
-Generally, we will go in and out of the mine by lift.
-There will be also many steps between.
-They offer part of this tour for people who can’t walk steps up and down.
-Before the mine we will have a lunch time in the city center.
-We’ll be at the square so you will have several possibilities to eat.
-After the mine we will cross border to Slovakia.
-One more stop before we reach the hotel.
-The wooden church from 15. century, listed as UNESCO heritage.
+This will be a busy day for us, as we leave Krakow in the morning and heading southeast.
+Before we will do so, we will have one more stop in the city – the Schindler factory, well known from the film Schindler’s List.
+Our next stop will be a Salt Mine.
+Yes, there is a better-known mine in Wieliczka, but because that place is really packed with tourists, we will visit a similar place where you will have a more enjoyable less crowded experience.
+Generally, we will go in and out of the mine by lift with many steps in-between.
+There are options available for a partial tour that does not involve stairs, for those who have difficulty navigating them.
+Before the mine, lunch will be on your own in the city center, where there will be several possibilities to eat.
+After visiting the mine we will cross the border to Slovakia.
+Then we have one more stop before we reach the hotel.
+The wooden church from 15. century, listed as a UNESCO heritage site.
 Then we will check-in the hotel and have a dinner together.

-We will depart a little earlier today in order to have time to exchange money again – this time to Czech Crowns.
-Our first sightseeing stop will be a local glassworks factory.
-We will not see glass blowing—it is done in a different part of the country—but we will see glass decorating by acid etching.
-If you are interested, you will be able to buy some glass souvenirs here for very reasonable prices.
-(Bring some bubble wrap in your luggage!)
+We will depart a little earlier today in order to have time to exchange money again – this time to Czech crowns (koruna).
+Then our first stop will be in a local museum where we will focus on displays of traditional Moravian costumes of the Valašsko region.
+We will travel by bus to a different part of the region, where we will stop in a glass shop.
+Unfortunately we will not be able to do a tour through the factory because they only accept small groups, but this will be a chance to get some some beautiful Bohemian glass souvenirs for very reasonable prices.
+(Bring some bubble wrap and save some space in your luggage!)
 Lunch will be together in one of the mountain restaurants and then we will visit a very nice outdoor gallery of wooden sculptures.
 Afterwards you will have a rare chance to visit the private workroom of the last Moravian cart-wright.
 For dinner you will be on your own in the city center of Rožnov pod Radhoštěm.
 That evening we will meet with a local folk dance group at our hotel.

 After loading the bus we will go to nearby town of Valašské Meziříčí to visit a local tapestry workshop.
 We will spend lunchtime in the historical town of Olomouc with an unusual Plague Column (UNESCO).
 Our next stop will be a private Carriage Museum.
 During dinner in Svitavy we will be serenaded by a local accordion player!
 We will practice a few songs on the way so we should be able to sing several songs together.
 After our arrival in Litomyšl we will check-in and relax.

 We will have a relaxed start this morning.
-First we will walk around the historical city center of Litomyšl and end up at the UNESCO heritage chateau where we will take a tour, hear its history, and admire the stunning interiors.
+First we will walk around the historical city center of Litomyšl and end up at the UNESCO heritage chateau where we will take a tour, learn of its history, and admire the stunning interiors.
 After the tour you will be on your own for the rest of the morning and lunch.
-After lunch we will visit a local artist who practices the traditional Czech handicraft: Kraslice (the art of egg decorating).
-After the tour you will be on your own until early afternoon, when we will go to small town Proseč to visit very special museum of pipes.
-We will have mostly non-smoking people in the group, I guess, but this museum will be interesting for all of us.
-After this short visit we have another chance for hikers.
-The trip will take us into a sandstone labyrinth.
-Fist part is little difficult, the rest is nice and flat.
+After we will go to small town Proseč to visit very special museum of pipes.
+We will most likely have mostly non-smoking people in the group, but this museum will be interesting for all of us!
+After this short visit we have another opportunity for a hike: into sandstone labyrinth.
+Fist part is little difficult, but the rest is nice and flat.
 For those of you who would prefer to skip the labyrinth, there will be alternate possibilities of either a lovely, gentle nature walk or relaxing on the bus for a nap or a bit of reading.
 Dinner will be together with the group.

 What can we say about this day?!
 The only possibly program is sightseeing.
 In the morning we will have a guided tour of the historical center that will give you a good introduction to the city.
 In the afternoon you will have time on your own so you will be able to explore parts of the city by yourself.
 In the evening we will meet again for a dinner cruise on the Vltava River, a magnificent opportunity to see the city from a different perspective.